-Movie theatre has been just five more minutes away and I was hoping not to get stuck in a traffic jam.
-Although it was Saturday afternoon, still you never know about traffic halts.
-As soon as we reached, I told Samar to hurry up so that we could buy popcorns and cold drinks early, otherwise there would be a long queue.
-We parked our car and started walking towards mall entrance, taking long steps.
-A kid started walking with us, holding a bowl ,having a leaf and some oil in it, and begged us for some money.
-We looked at him.
-He was a young kid, near about 7-8 years old, barefooted and wearing dirty clothes.
-Our point of conversation then became “beggars-squad” running these days in the country and how they have converted begging into an industry.
-While we were discussing, that kid was still walking with us.
-Out of nowhere, I turned to him and asked him if he was hungry.
+Out of nowhere, I turned to him and asked if he was hungry.
 He didn’t speak and just nodded.
 Then I asked him if he wants to eat something.
 He again nodded.
 There was a Chinese food stall at the corner.
 We stopped there and asked him what he wants?
-In a very low and scared tone he replied “Chowmein”.
-It brought an innocent smile on our faces.
-I and Samar looked at each other smiling.
+In a very low and scared tone, he replied “Chowmein”.
+It brought a childish smile on our faces.
+I and Samar looked at each other, smiling.
 We ordered a plate of Chowmein and paid 30 Rs to the vendor.
 Then we saw another young kid, same as of his age, begging from some other people.
 I asked the first kid if he was his brother or friend.
-He said no.
+He replied in negative.

-Our order was ready, we handed over the plate to first kid.
-Second kid also came running towards us.
-We told them ,”it is sufficient quantity, you both take it and share it with each other”.
-I was expecting that first kid would show his disagreement with the idea of sharing his piece of meal with another boy.
-But without any sign of resistance, they both held the plate and went running towards the outer stairs of the mall.
+After two minutes, our order was ready.
+We handed over the plate to the first kid.
+The second kid also came running towards us.
+We told them,” It is sufficient quantity.
+You both share it”.
+I expected that the first kid would show his disagreement to share his piece of the meal with another boy.
+But with no sign of resistance, they both held the plate and went running towards the outer stairs of the mall.
 We again started moving towards the mall.
-Samar said that security guard might not allow them to sit and eat there and he might scold the kids.
-So we stood there at some distance, watching them eat very contently.
-It was an overwhelming feeling; we were not saying it to each other but were experiencing it.
+Samar expected that the security guard might not allow them to eat there and might scold them.
+So we stood there at some distance, watching them eat with pleasure.
+It was an overwhelming feeling; None of us said this to each other, but both felt it.

-They had almost finished the food and our movie was about to start.
+They had almost finished the food, and our movie was about to start.
 On reaching the theatre, Samar reminded me of buying popcorn.
-I saw the rate list, Rs 220 per bucket.
-I pulled out 500 Rs note and faces of two little kids started flashing in my mind.
+I saw the rate list – Rs 220 per bucket.
+I pulled out a 500 Rs note and the faces of two little kids flashed in my mind.
 I dropped the idea of buying popcorn and moved inside the theatre.
 Samar didn’t ask me anything, because he had sensed my thoughts.